 On a terrace above Casa dell’Ortolano there’s a climbing frame for younger children, with a den, swings and a slide.

-At the right times of year it is possible to gather fruit and vegetables on the land (cherries, plums, strawberries, figs, pears, apples, tomatoes and an array of vegetables), and we often have livestock (chickens, ducks, and sometimes rabbits, guinea pigs, budgerigars) that can be visited.
+At the right times of year it is possible to gather fruit and vegetables on the land (cherries, plums, strawberries, figs, pears, apples, tomatoes and an array of vegetables), and we sometimes have chickens that can be visited and which might provide the gift of a fresh egg.
 A short walk away (details of the route are at the house) there’s an Alpaca farm that can be visited: children can say hello to the Alpacas and Mohair goats while the adults buy hand-made sweaters and blankets made from their wool.

 Activities available locally include horse-riding, golf, and water-sports at Trasimeno.
 See our About Umbria pages for more details.

-On Trasimeno, you can take a ferry over to the Isola Maggiore and explore, or hire watersports equipment.
+On Trasimeno, you can take a ferry over to the Isola Maggiore and explore, or go kayaking, or hire watersports equipment.
 The Cittą della Domenica (tel: 075-5054941) near Perugia offers several hectares of hillside dotted with all sorts of animals and attractions such as Pinocchio’s house, with a little train to take you round it.
 Indoors there are miniature dodgems, a soft play area and video games.
-It has a slightly faded 1950s feel but our lot nevertheless enjoyed it.
+It has a slightly faded 1950s feel but our lot nevertheless enjoyed it when very young.
 Parco del Sole is a safari-style park in the countryside South-East of Perugia.

-We find our kids can generally be persuaded to indulge their parents in a bit of sight-seeing, or a gallery or museum, with the promise of ice-cream or pizza to follow.
+We found our kids could generally be persuaded to indulge their parents in a bit of sight-seeing, or a gallery or museum, with the promise of ice-cream or pizza to follow!

-The range of books, videos and DVDs available in both houses covers a broad spread of ages.
+The range of books and DVDs available in both houses covers a broad spread of ages.
 There are also some board games (Scrabble, Monopoly, Cluedo etc) and packs of cards.
-Both houses have broadband internet access (networked throughout) and satellite tv (card not included).
+Both houses have broadband internet access (networked throughout) and TV/DVD player.